447327642/Note-2.0/Work/Interview/road-to-sv.md

 #### 30秒自我介绍

 关键词: Da Wang, Graduate Student, Electrical and Computer Engineering, Carnegie Mellon University, Undergraduate major, Software Engineering, software and hardware, computer graphic, machine learning and game development,position, resume

+Hi, my name is Da Wang.
+I'm a gradutate student majored in Electrical and Computer Engineering.
+Finishing my undergraduate in Software Engineering, I have a deep understanding about software as well as hardware.
+Also I had great experience on computer graphics, machine learning as well as mobile phone development.
+Here is my resume and I'd like to know more about [company name] and chances for working in [company name].

 #### 1分钟项目介绍